Fort San Pedro: History

 By 1968, the façade, quarters and walls of the original structures of Fort San Pedro were so obliterated that only the two towers were recognizable.
 Plans for the restoration of the fort was started, and the zoo was relocated.

 Plans and estimates for the restoration of the fort were completed by architect Leonardo Concepción, who had completed his Master of Arts in building restoration in Madrid.
 The project was jointly funded by the Board of Travel Industry (now Department of Tourism), the Cebu City government, and the Cebu Zonta Club.

 The Fort San Pedro restoration was a tedious, time and labor consuming project.
 To restore the fort as close to the original as possible, coral stones hauled from under the sea along Cebu coastal towns were utilized.
 Delivered crudely cut to the restoration site, the fort laborers did the final cutting and polishing to make the blocks fit each other.

 Work progressed slowly but the façade, the main building (Cuerpo de Guardia), the walk and the observatory roof garden were faithfully restored after one and a half years.
 To make the project functional, the restored main building served as the Cebu office of the Department of Tourism, the lieutenant's quarters now houses a museum, the inner court is an open-air theater and its immediate vicinity is a park.

 At present, the fort is under the care and administration of the Cebu City government, as a historical park under City Executive Order No. 08-87 of February 20, 2008.
 This order created the Plaza Independencia – Fort San Pedro Interim Policy and Advisory Board (PIFSIPAB), and Hon.
 Michael L. Rama was appointed as the overall overseer of the Plaza Independencia and Fort San Pedro.
 The land on which it is situated is, however, owned by the Department of Environment and Natural Resources.

 Part of the fort currently houses a museum.
 The fort houses legacies of the Spanish government: well preserved Spanish artefacts such as Spanish documents, paintings and sculpture.
 A large statue of Legazpi and Antonio Pigafetta may be seen outside the fort walls.

+In the 2025 Cebu earthquake, Fort San Pedro was damaged.